Keke921/H2T/README.md

 - [x] Camera-ready version including the appendix of the paper is updated ! [[link](https://arxiv.org/abs/2306.06963)]
 - [x] Slides and the poster are released. [[Slides (pptx)](https://github.com/Keke921/H2T/blob/main/slides%20and%20poster/AAAI24-H2T-slides_422.pptx), [Slides (pdf)](https://github.com/Keke921/H2T/blob/main/slides%20and%20poster/AAAI24-H2T-slides_422.pdf), [Poster](https://github.com/Keke921/H2T/blob/main/slides%20and%20poster/AAAI24_H2T-poster_422.pdf)]
 - [x] CE loss for CIFAR-100-LT is realsed.
-- [ ] Code for ther datasets and baseline methods are some what messy 😆😆😆.
-Detailed running instructions and the orignized code for more will be released.
+- [ ] Code for other datasets and baseline methods are some what messy 😆😆😆.
+Detailed running instructions and the orignized code for more datasets and baselines will be released latter.
+(This repository reserves some interfaces for other loss functions, which have not yet been integrated into the training and configuration files.)

 ## Training

 **Stage-1**:

-To train a model for Stage-1 with *mixup*, run:
+(e.g. CIFAR100-LT, imbalance ratio = 100, CrossEntropy Loss, MixUp)

 ```
-python train_stage1.py --cfg ./config/DATASETNAME/DATASETNAME_ARCH_stage1_mixup.yaml
+python train_stage1.py --cfg ./config/cifar100_imb001_stage1_ce_mixup
 ```

-`DATASETNAME` can be selected from `cifar10`,  `cifar100`, `imagenet`, `ina2018`, and `places`.

-`ARCH` can be `resnet32` for `cifar10/100`, `resnet50/101/152` for `imagenet`, `resnet50` for `ina2018`, and `resnet152` for `places`, respectively.

 **Stage-2**:

-To train a model for Stage-2 with *one GPU* (all the above datasets), run:
+(e.g. CIFAR100-LT, imbalance ratio = 100, CrossEntropy Loss, H2T)

 ```
-python train_stage2.py --cfg ./config/DATASETNAME/DATASETNAME_ARCH_stage2_mislas.yaml resume /path/to/checkpoint/stage1
+python train_stage2.py --cfg ./config/cifar100_imb001_stage2_ce_H2T.yaml resume /path/to/checkpoint/stage2
 ```

-The saved folder (including logs and checkpoints) is organized as follows.
+The saved folder (including logs, code, and checkpoints) is organized as follows.
 ```
 H2T
 ├── saved